kopperud/Pesto.jl/docs/src/analysis/extended.md

 ## Model choice

 Next, we set up the SSE model, including its dimensionality and hyperparameters.
 For this model, we will draw the speciation rate (λ) and extinction rate (µ) from LogNormal distributions.
 We pick the median of the LogNormal distributions such that they correspond to the maximum-likelihood estimates of the constant-rate birth-death model.
+This is also called the "empirical Bayes" approach, where we use the data twice.
 We pick the log-sd as `H = 0.587`, which corresponds to a LogNormal distribution whose 2.5%-97.5% quantile spans one order of magnitude.

 ```@example extended
 λml, μml = estimate_constant_bdp(primates)